-After leaving temporarily occupied territories, you can lose your pension — without mandatory identification, payments will not be made
+After leaving temporarily occupied territories, pensions can be lost — without mandatory identification, payments will not be made

 Pensioners who have left temporarily occupied territories, are abroad, or live in the TOT risk suspension of payments if they do not undergo mandatory identification.
-The Pension Fund of Ukraine reminds that certain categories of citizens are required to confirm their identity annually, and failure to do so may be grounds for temporary suspension of the pension.
+The Pension Fund of Ukraine reminds that for certain categories of citizens, there is a requirement for annual identity confirmation, and failure to comply may be grounds for temporary suspension of the pension.
 At the same time, the right to payments is not lost — after completing the procedure, the pension can be restored along with accrued arrears.
-We explain who the identification concerns, how to complete it, and what to do if payments have already been stopped.
+We explain who the identification concerns, how to undergo it, and what to do if payments have already been stopped.

 Who is subject to mandatory identification